 A relatively short natural channel connects the lagoon to the ocean.
 During low tide, the water current flows to the sea and small icebergs float out.
-During low tide, the current reverses and seawater flows partially into the freshwater lagoon.
+During high tide, the current reverses and seawater flows partially into the freshwater lagoon.

 The expanding lagoon currently covers nearly 19 square kilometers (8 square miles).
 The maximum depth is more than 200 meters (660 feet).